Welcome to Queen Elizabeth National Park Uganda

 It’s very risky carrying your passport on you, it’s best to make a copy of your travel documents and leave the originals at your hotel safe.
 If you are travelling on a safari, keep it all such things in a small backpack that you can easily carry with you.
 It is best to carry that small Backpack even if you go on a game drive while on safari.
 It is always best to be on the safe side of life instead of having later sorrow.

 Keep your Jewelry at home or hotel safe:

-Take inexpensive jewelry with you (you can buy some lovely items here in Uganda at a low price).
-Gold chains and jewelry can be torn off you.
-Avoid expensive watches and if you are wearing one, have one preferably with leather strap that can be tightened and safely worn.
+Take inexpensive jewellery with you (you can buy some lovely items here in Uganda at a low price).
+Gold chains and jewellery can be torn off you.
+Avoid expensive watches and if you are wearing one, have one preferably with a leather strap that can be tightened and safely worn.

 Keep your Mobile Cell-Phone in your pocket and do not carry it in your hands.
 If you carry it in your hands, someone may take a cigarette burn your hand and you drop the phone when pain strikes and it is gone.

 Do not put in on a table in a restaurant or bar since again someone might just come and grab it – Stay on the safe side.
 Mobile phones are stolen daily in Uganda – hold on to it tightly.